yrm2016/yrm2016.github.io/program.md

 ---
 layout: page
-title: Programme and Speakers
+title: Program and Speakers
 permalink: /program/
 image: /assets/images/maxresdefault.jpg
 ---

 Detailed program will be announced as soon as possible.
 Talks will be divided in five thematic sessions:

+* Modern trends in quantum magnetism
+* Phonons, vibrations and thermal properties
+* Spectroscopy and dielectric properties
 * Strongly correlated electrons
-* Spectroscopy and dielectric properties
-* Modern trends in quantum magnetism
-* Electon-phonon coupling and thermal properties of matter
-* Quantum systems interacting with the environment
+* Quantum systems in interaction with the environment